ProjecRz/HubRz/Docs.md

   - Blocker

 # 📡Espionage
-Espionage is a tool that get's every roblox account users information **except for robux or anuthing that is not given by the roblox api** from the roblox Api's and compiles it into one table so you don't have to.
+Espionage is a tool that get's every roblox account users information **except for robux or anything that is not given by the roblox api** from the roblox Api's and compiles it into one table so you don't have to.

 ```lua
 local Info = HubRz:Espionage("Username_Not_Displayname")